-Shop Air Compressor Sizing Calculator - CFM, Tank Size & Duty Cycle for Any Workshop
+Shop Air Compressor Sizing Calculator - CFM, Receiver & Duty-Cycle Prompts

 Match compressor CFM and tank capacity to your actual tool usage pattern

-Can I Run This on That? →Calculate total shop power budget
+Can I Run This on That? →Check shop power assumptions for compressors, tools, and lighting before electrical review

 -